salesforce/offline-app-developer-starter-kit/README.md

    npm install
    ```

 6. Authorize access to your org.
 Either Salesforce CLI or VS Code can be used for authorization and deployment.
-VS Code is recommended.

    * Authorize Salesforce from VS Code: